Last updated on: May 16th, 2023

 Special Working Holidays

-An employee who works on a special working holiday is entitled only to his basic rate.
+An employee who works on a special working holiday is entitled only to their basic rate.
 No premium pay is required since work performed on said days is considered work on ordinary working days.
 Following are some of the common special working days –

 -